AdobeDocs/deliverability-learn.en/help/additional-resources/re-engagement.md

 ## How should you approach inactivity? {#how-should-you-approach-inactivity-}

 Customers who use the Adobe platform can view inactivity within their instance by reviewing the open and click data according to the segment.
 Since non-engagement can hinder delivery, the first thought can be to just remove subscribers from the database.
 However, this may prove to be a wrong option in some cases.
-Therefore, a re-engagement (also known as a win back) strategy is the best recommendation to retain the subscribers that are interested in receiving mail, and gradually phase out those who no longer show activity.
+Therefore, a re-engagement (also known as a win-back) strategy is the best recommendation to retain the subscribers that are interested in receiving mail, and gradually phase out those who no longer show activity.

 **Related topics:**